 Patricia KovatchAssociate Dean, Scientific Computing, Icahn School of Medicine at Mount Sinai

 Patricia Kovatch is the founding Associate Dean for Scientific Computing at the Icahn School of Medicine at Mount Sinai.
 Joining in October 2011, she established a scalable and sustainable high-performance computing infrastructure, emphasizing a collaborative approach partnering computational experts with Sinai's scientists to tackle complex scientific questions to better diagnose and treat disease.
 In 2014, she was awarded a $2 million NIH grant to build a 5 Petabyte Omics Data Engine.

-Ms. Kovatch initiated a graduate curriculum in Scientific Computing and Biomedical Informatics.
-Research and her development activities include improving neurosurgical virtual reality simulation environments, cloud computing and markets, and a statewide consortium to accelerate data-intensive science.
+Ms. Kovatch initiated a graduate curriculum in Scientific Computing and has led the effort for a new Masters of Science in Biomedical Informatics planned for Fall 2015.
+Research and development activities include improving neurosurgical virtual reality simulation environments, cloud computing and markets, and a statewide consortium to accelerate data-intensive science.
 She also manages teams with significant data-rich research and clinical resources: the Mount Sinai Data Warehouse, Research Data Services and WTC Data Center groups.
-She serves on the Board of Directors for NYSERNet and the Board of Advisors for the MS program in Business Analytics at Rensselaer Polytechnic Institute.
+She serves on the Board of Directors for NYSERNet and for the MS program in Business Analytics at Rensselaer Polytechnic Institute.